imranmatin23/fullstack-web-app-template/backend/README.md

 # Backend

 The backend was created using the `django-admin` CLI.
+Set the environment variables (passed into the Docker container at runtime, see `make run-backend`) for the backend to run locally in `.env`.

 ## Available Commands